Luke 15 Commentary

 Not too long ago, yesterday, in fact, they invited Jesus to their banquet.
 So Jesus can have a meal with them and not with the tax collectors and sinners!

 Consequently, we have three parables explaining the generosity of the LORD, God Almighty.
-They all have the same conclusion: great joy and celebration when a sinner repents.
-Verse 7, 10, and 32.
-The details before this conclusion are interesting.
+They all have the same conclusion: Great joy and celebration when a sinner repents.
+Verses 7, 10, and 32.
+The details leading up to this conclusion are interesting.

 First, the parable of the lost sheep.
 Sheep and not goats.
 Could it be that the scripture wants us to think about the not-so-bad individuals – the god-fearing men and women who must find faith in Jesus Christ?
 The sheep must be found; it cannot find itself.
 If you are saved, you know the LORD found you!